Care Guide

 Some may find it unfamiliar, but I love it.

-So I’ll confirm with you: do you want the “raw” state, or fully oxidized with no color bleed?
+So I’ll confirm with you: Do you prefer the “raw” state, or fully oxidized with no color bleed?

 If You Choose “Raw”